what I remember:

 God gives a timetable for this prophecy -- it'll happen within three years.

-notes: verses 9-11 I weep...
+Moab's splendor and all her many people will be despised, and her survivors will be very few and feeblenotes: verses 9-11 I weep...
 I drench you with tears...
 My heart laments...
 God is grieved over the destruction of Moab - even though they are His enemies.
 I wonder how many times God is referred to as weeping in the Bible.
 It's interesting that human tragedy breaks God's heart too